Environmental Management System Policy

 - Conduct education and research in an environmentally responsible way

-- Continually strive to reduce the College’s impact on the natural environment.
+- Continually strive to reduce the University’s impact on the natural environment.

 - Strive to decrease energy demands through increased energy efficiency and conservation.